Residence Hall Agreement

 College Agrees—The College agrees to furnish to the student, housing and food services (except in the cooperative living unit in Mary Low) in the residence halls, under the terms and conditions herein stated, and as described in the informational materials which accompany this statement, or which may later be issued by the College and are by reference made a part of this agreement.
 Those documents include the Colby College Catalogue and the Colby College Student Handbook.

-- Nondiscrimination Statement—Colby College housing policies and programs prohibit discrimination on the basis of race, creed, sex, age, sexual orientation, national origin, or physically challenged status.
+- Nondiscrimination Statement—Colby College housing policies and programs prohibit discrimination on the basis of race, color, religion, sex, ancestry, national origin, parental status, marital status, physical or mental disability, age, sexual orientation, or gender identity.

 - Liability—The College will assume no liability directly or indirectly for loss of or damage to personal property by fire, theft, or any other cause.
 In addition, the College will assume no liability for items stored in trunk rooms during the course of the academic year or over the summer.
 Students should note that the College does not and cannot carry insurance to protect personal property and, as such, cannot be held liable in the event of students’ property being lost or stolen from any College-owned or -maintained buildings.
 Students should seek coverage for their belongings through their family homeowner’s insurance policy or with a tenant’s policy.

 - Eligibility—Occupancy of residences is limited to registered, full-time Colby College students in good standing and others affiliated with the College who may be assigned by the Dean of Students Office.

 - Payments—All charges are placed on the semester bill and are subject to semester provisions for payment.